mike-rankin/ESP32_USB-C_Power_Supply/README.md

 ![3_3v](https://user-images.githubusercontent.com/4991664/126161122-873ebbfb-ac19-448a-b2a5-fcb4fcdd7969.png)

 Measuring current draw at every voltage would be ideal so I've chosen the INA199 because at this time it is the only component that I can find in stock.
-Right now it's performance not good si I will try and find something better for the next revision.
+Right now it's performance not good so I will try and find something better for the next revision.

 ![INA](https://user-images.githubusercontent.com/4991664/126161163-176d4ea4-d693-4e62-bd2e-30635613d8ff.png)